Fratricidal battle

-One morning, remembering my meeting with Jaehaerys 1st and his wife Alysanne, which had taken place many years before (suspected of having stolen a dragon's egg in Fossedragon, I had been brought before the King's justice), I decided to enquire about the history of his heirs.
+One morning, remembering my encounter with the King, who sat on a special throne in a red dungeon, many years before (suspected of having stolen a dragon's egg, I had been taken to the liege as a criminal), I decided to enquire about the history of his heirs.
 At that time, he had piqued my curiosity by recounting the deeds of his ancestors.
 The future of his noble house therefore aroused my interest.

-Leafing through a few scrolls detailing the lineage of the House of the Dragon, I finally found the book that would satisfy my desire to know more: the Dance of the Dragons, written by Grand Maester Munkun.
+Leafing through a few rolls of parchment detailing the lineage of his House, I was finally able to find the book that would satisfy my desire to know more, written by a scholar.

 Settling myself comfortably in a sunny corner of my study, I set about reading the precious volume.
-I was astonished to discover the difficulties associated with the succession of Jaehaerys, and then, with growing dismay, the conflict that erupted on the death of his successor, King Viserys 1st.
-Pitting his eldest daughter - Rhaenyra - against his second child from a new union - Aegon - the conflict divided the family into two factions.
-On the one hand, the Blacks, who claimed that Rhaenyra was the rightful successor to the throne, having been designated by her father, and on the other, the Greens, who supported the application of the rules of male primogeniture, often applied within the Kingdom.
+I was shocked and dismayed to discover the conflict that had erupted on the death of his heir.
+The war of succession pitted his children against each other and divided the family into two branches.
+On the one hand, the Blacks, who claimed the legitimacy of his eldest daughter, designated by her father to succeed him, and on the other, the Greens, who supported the application of the rules of male primogeniture, often applied within the Kingdom, and were favourable to his son, the second child from a new union.
 Although short-lived, the war that ensued from this fratricidal struggle was no less deadly.
-It resulted in the death of many heirs apparent, and only ended with the accession to the throne of Rhaenyra's son, after the death of all those involved in the conflict.
+It led to the death of many heirs apparent, and only ended when all those involved in the conflict were dead.
 Many Dragons also perished during this brief period.
-Bled dry and having lost many fire-breathers, the House of the Dragon emerged from this troubled period considerably weakened, as if it were the only one able to bring itself down.
+Bled dry and having lost many fire-breathers, the House of my former host emerged from this troubled period considerably weakened, as if it were the only one able to bring itself down.

 Resolute, I set to work to create new dragons whose colours would remind us of the vicissitudes of power struggles.